MetaMask/metamask-docs/wallet/concepts/multichain-api.md

-- **Scaling usage of non-EVM networks** - The Multichain API integrates with [interoperability Snaps](https://snaps.metamask.io/explore/), providing a standardized interface to encouraging broader adoption of non-EVM networks.
+- **Scaling usage of non-EVM networks** - The Multichain API integrates with [interoperability Snaps](https://snaps.metamask.io/explore/), providing a standardized interface to encourage broader adoption of non-EVM networks.

 - **Simplified integrations** - The Multichain API reduces the complexity associated with navigating different wallet APIs and SDKs, making it easier for dapps to integrate with wallets, discover